 Cyber criminals have many tricks up their sleeves when it comes to compromising sensitive data.
-They don’t always rely on system vulnerabilities and sophisticated hacks.
-They’re just as likely to target the an organisation’s employees.
+They don’t always rely on system vulnerabilities and sophisticated hacks; they’re just as likely to target an organisation’s employees.

 The attack methods they use to do this are known as social engineering.